We offer coursework leading to a Master of Education degree in Special Education and endorsements, certifications and concentrations in:

 You'll need to meet the admission requirements for the Toulouse Graduate School® and provide the department the following items:

-The educational diagnostician concentration also requires a copy of your teaching certificate and two years experience as a fully licensed teacher.
+The educational diagnostician concentration also requires a copy of your teaching certificate and three years experience as a fully licensed teacher.

 All program application materials, including GRE scores, must be received within two months of the submitted application.
 The admission requirements for the graduate school are outlined at gradschool.unt.edu and catalog.unt.edu.